reza-nasirigerdeh/dp-torch/README.md

 # Run
-**Example1**: Train non-normalized version of ResNet-8 with Mish activation on CIFAR-10 with cross-entropy loss function, SGD optimizer with learning rate of 1.0, batch size of 512, epsilon of 8.0, delta value of 1e-5, and clipping value of 1.0 for 100 epochs:
+**Example1**: Train non-normalized version of ResNet-8 with Mish activation on CIFAR-10 with cross-entropy loss function, SGD optimizer with learning rate of 1.0, batch size of 512, epsilon of 8.0, delta value of 1e-5, and clipping value of 1.0 for 100 epochs (GDP privacy accountant):

 ```
 python3 simulate.py --dataset cifar10 --model resnet8_nn --activation mish \